MenschMachine/codeexplain-intellij-plugin/README.md

 1. In the development instance, create or open a Java project
 2. Open a Java file
 3. Select a piece of code (e.g., a method, class, or statement)
-4. Right-click and select "Explain Selected Code" from the context menu (or use Alt+E shortcut)
+4. Right-click and select "Explain Selected Code" from the context menu (or use Alt+Shift+E shortcut)
 5. A dialog should appear with an explanation of the selected code

 ## Loading the Plugin Locally for Quick Testing